-Find providers in your local area with help from your assessor, by using the aged care homes service finder: www.myagedcare.gov.au/service-finder/aged-care-homes or calling My Aged Care on 1800 200 422.
+Find providers in your local area with help from your assessor, by using the aged care homes 'Find a provider' tool: www.myagedcare.gov.au/find-a-provider, or calling My Aged Care on 1800 200 422.
 You can then contact them to arrange a time to visit.